Psitegrad/Psitegrad-Infinite-Backpack/README.md

 # Psitegrad's Infinite Backpack for Made in Abyss BSFD

-Massively increase the backpack capacity.
+Massively increases the backpack capacity.
 This mod was made following a request.